mavonarx/Graphy/README.md

 # Graphy

+###How to use the tool
+There are 2 modes in this app.

+1. Build-mode (enabled when the checkbox for select-mode is unchecked)

+In the build mode you can create a vertex by clicking on the white area.
+Optionally you can give it a name (for this just add a string in the vertex name field before creating it).
+If no name is set, a default name (incrementing integer) is used.

+To create an edge between two vertices select both of them in the correct order First start vertex, second end vertex.
+To give the edge a weight type an integer before creating the edge.
+If no weight has been set the default weight (euclidean distance) between the two vertices is taken.

+2. Select-mode (enabled when the ckeckbox for select-mode is checked) In the select mode you can select as many vertices and edges as you want.
+With the selection you can remove

 ### How to create a correct csv graph file
 The csv file has to be structured to be correctly interpreted: Here we provide a step by step